Matthew-Packham/MSc-Thesis/README.md

 # MSc-Thesis
-Title: *Second-Order Time-Unfolded Models of Contagion Applied to Antimicrobial Resistance and the COVID-19 Pandemic*
+***Second-Order Time-Unfolded Models of Contagion Applied to Antimicrobial Resistance and the COVID-19 Pandemic*** This repository contains all the neccessary code used in my MSc Thesis (excluding data - granted unique researching rights)